San Miguel Church (Manila)

-The National Shrine of Saint Michael and the Archangels, commonly known as San Miguel Church, is a Roman Catholic church located on the corner of Jose Laurel Street and General Solano Street in the San Miguel district of Manila, Philippines.
+The National Shrine of Saint Michael and the Archangels, commonly known as San Miguel Church, is a Latin Rite Catholic church located on the corner of Jose Laurel Street and General Solano Street in the San Miguel district of Manila, Philippines.
 It is under the jurisdiction of the Archdiocese of Manila, and is dedicated to the archangels Saint Michael, Saint Gabriel, and Saint Raphael.

 Situated on the former site of La Fábrica de Cerveza de San Miguel (now San Miguel Brewery), the shrine is also known as Malacañang Church as it is within the Malacañang Palace complex, the official residence of the President of the Republic of the Philippines.
 Presidents who have worshipped at the shrine include Carlos P. García, Gloria Macapagal Arroyo, and Fidel V. Ramos (who was Protestant).

-San Miguel Church has around 1,500 regular parishioners, some of whom are descended from old, rich families in the district.
-It is also notably the only Catholic church in the country where priests (instead of bishops) have canonical dispensation to administer the Sacrament of Confirmation twice a week.
+San Miguel Church has around 1,500 regular parishioners, some of whom descend from old, rich families in the district.
+It is also notably the only Catholic church in the country where priests (instead of bishops) have the canonical dispensation to administer the Sacrament of Confirmation twice a week.